parallelspec/qnapJellyfinArm/README.md

 15. Click **Apply** when done and continue with the installation.
 When it's done, it'll run automatically.
 16. Click on the Jellyfin container.
 Under **Details**, click on the **Port forwarding** number.
 You have will the link needed to access the web-gui of Jellyfin.
 17. Paste that link in the new tab.
 Congrats!!!
 You're done!
 The setup is pretty simple from here, just make sure you put your media files in */media* in your NAS.

+Make sure you disable SSH connections once your complete.

 ### To-do list
 * Learn how setup a VPN for remote connections outside of local network